 In the event that a member tenders a written resignation or notice of retirement prior to the imposition of discipline, it shall be noted in the file.
-The tender of a resignation or retirement by itself need not serve as grounds for the termination of any pending investigation or discipline.
+The tender of a resignation or retirement by itself shall not serve as grounds for the termination of any pending investigation or discipline (Penal Code § 13510.8).